 During 2022, the company recognized an asset held-for-sale write-down of \$13.6 million, reducing the assets to its estimated current fair market value less costs to sell.
 The valuation report was considered a Level 2 input.
-The company is actively marketing this facility for sale and continues to identify interested parties.
-The company believes the classification continues to be appropriate and that all the criteria has been met to classify these assets as held-for-sale at December 31, 2023.
+The company is actively marketing this facility for sale and has identified a potential interested party.
+The company believes the classification continues to be appropriate and that all the criteria has been met to classify these assets as held-for-sale at December 31, 2024.